SparksSkywere/discord-channel-merge-bot/README.md

 To move messages from a specific user:
 `/move #source-channel #destination-channel -from_user @User`

+Delete after a period of time to help cleanup
+`/dele #source-channel time`

 Please replace #source-channel and #destination-channel with the actual channel mentions, and @User with the mention of the user whose messages you want to move.

 ## Requirements